 Diabetes can cause long-term harm to the heart, blood vessels, eyes, kidneys, and nerves.
-Smoking cigarettes, being overweight or obese, doing little to no physical activity, having high blood pressure, and having hyperlipidemia are risk factors for diabetes complications[22].
+Smoking cigarettes, being overweight or obese, doing little or no physical activity, having high blood pressure, and hyperlipidemia are risk factors for developing diabetes complications[22].
 According to a multi-national study, heart disease and stroke account for 50% of diabetes-related deaths[23].
-In comparison to adults without diabetes, those over the age of 18 had 1.7 times higher risk of dying from cardiovascular disease[24].
+In comparison to adults without diabetes, those over the age of 18 years had 1.7 times higher risk of dying from cardiovascular disease[24].
 In 2011, the CDC found that nearly one-third of diabetics aged 35 or older had a history of heart disease or stroke.
-According to reports, coronary heart disease (21.9%) affects more people than stroke (9.1%)[22].
+It has been reported that coronary heart disease (21.9%) affects more people than stroke (9.1%)[22].

 Diabetes has major complications that may be fatal, such as hyperglycemic crises, which include diabetic ketoacidosis and hyperglycemic hyperosmolar condition[20].
-Death rates have progressively decreased over time, but 17.3 per 100000 people still pass away each year[24].
+Death rates have progressively decreased over time, but 17.3 per 100,000 people still die each year[24].
 In 2011, 44% of all new cases of renal failure were caused by diabetes.
-In the same year, 228924 people of all ages were living with diabetes-related chronic dialysis or a kidney transplant, while 49677 people of all ages started therapy for kidney failure[24].
-The little blood vessels in the retina are harmed by diabetic retinopathy, which causes blindness.
+In the same year, 228,924 people of all ages were undergoing diabetes-related dialysis or a kidney transplant, while 49,677 people of all ages started therapy for kidney failure[24].
+The minor blood vessels in the retina are harmed by diabetic retinopathy, which causes blindness.
 Diabetes is responsible for 1% of blindness worldwide[23].
-Furthermore, diabetes has undesirable side effects of amputations.
-Foot neuropathy raises the risk of developing foot ulcers, getting infected, and ultimately needing an amputation[23].
+Furthermore, diabetes may result in amputations.
+Foot neuropathy raises the risk of developing foot ulcers, getting infected, and ultimately leading to an amputation[23].
 Around 73 000 non-traumatic lower limb amputations occurred in 2010 for adult diabetics.
-Overall, these patients comprise about 60% of all non-traumatic lower-limb amputations in adults over the age of 20[24].
+Overall, these patients comprise about 60% of all non-traumatic lower-limb amputations in adults over the age of 20 years[24].

 GENETIC ROLE IN DIABETES MELLITUS: TYPE 1 DIABETES MELLITUS

-One of the factors associated with those at risk of T1DM is genetic variation.
-In families, there is an inherited propensity for T1DM to develop[25].
+One of the factors associated with the risk of T1DM is genetic variation.
+Some families have, an inherited propensity for T1DM development[25].
 It has been shown that the immune system can distinguish between proteins produced by the body's own cells and those produced by foreign invaders with the aid of the human leukocyte antigen (HLA) complex[25].
 An increased risk of T1DM exists with some HLA variations on chromosome 6[25].
 Hundreds of genes that are known to play a role in the immune system are found in this area.
 The genes frequently linked to T1DM have been identified to be part of the HLA class II genes.
 These genes include HLA-DQA1, HLA-DQB1, and HLA-DRB1[25].

 An estimated 40%–50% of the heritable risk for T1DM is attributed to HLA class II genes[26].
 Researchers discovered a significant link between T1DM and the haplotypes DQA1*0501-DQB1*0201 and DQA1*0301-DQB1*0302 in Caucasian populations[26].
 A haplotype is a group of single nucleotide polymorphisms that are located on the same chromosome[26].
 Further research revealed that different races have different high-risk haplotypes for T1DM, such as DRB1*07-DQA1*0301-DQB1*0201 for African Americans, DRB1*09-DQA1*0301-DQB1*0303 for Japanese people, and DRB1*04-DQA1*0401-DQB1*0302 for Chinese people[26].
 Additionally, it was discovered that DRB1*15-DQA1*0602-DQB1*0102 were protective and linked to a lower incidence of T1DM in most populations[26].
 Recent studies reveal that independent of HLA class II genes, other genes in the central, class I, and extended class I areas may also enhance the risk of T1DM[26].